This document outlines the procedure to troubleshoot connectivity between a CCGX and the , VRM Portal.

 In case all above checks have been done, internet connection is sure to work, and still 'Last contact' keeps showing dashes, try re-installing the firmware with a recovery image.

-And if that also doesn't help, you could dig deeper, see the two advanced options below.
+And if that also doesn't help, you can dig deeper.
 But that requires knowledge of Linux, working on the console, and ssh.
-Note that in 99% of all cases the root cause lies in the internet connection.
+Note that in 99.99% of all cases the root cause lies in the internet connection.

 Data is sent to the VRM Portal using HTTP POST requests to http://ccgxlogging.victronenergy.com/log/log.php.
 In case all above checks have been done, internet connection is sure to work, and still 'Last contact' keeps showing dashes: try logging into the CCGX with ssh.
 And do: